 What are you excited about right now?

 Collaboration!
-I just received a generous grant from the Canada Council for the Arts (https://canadacouncil.ca) to create a new body of work with exciting collaborators.
-The project is based on collages I make with torn bits of imagery of female bodies, luxury goods and garments torn from British Vogue.
-Using digital processes, the collages will be transformed into linen and silk textiles.
-The linen textiles will be tapestry-like and feature hand-work and embroidery designed in collaboration with Andy Kenny @LondonEmbroideryStudio.
-The silk will be turned into costume, prop and set design for use in my first ever live performance, which will be created with Norwegian dancer-choreographer Ludvig Daae (@hashtagfingerboy).
-Stay tuned @ehryntorrell
+I received a generous grant from the Canada Council for the Arts (https://canadacouncil.ca) to create a new body of work with exciting collaborators.
+The project is based on collages I make with imagery torn from the pages of British Vogue.
+The collages feature fragmented glimpses of female bodies, luxury goods and garments.
+Using digital processes, the collages are transformed into linen and silk textiles.
+The linen textiles are tapestry-like and feature handwork, machine embroidery, as well as digital embroidery designed in collaboration with Andrew Kenny at London Embroidery Studio (https://www.londonembroiderystudio.com).
+The silk is like a prompt which is igniting improvised, somatic inquiry.
+Later this year, I will work with a dancer-choreographer to turn the material into costume, prop and set design for a set of performances.
+Stay tuned via Instagram @ehryntorrell

 What advice would you give to women starting in the art world?